 Fast transfers to a bank account

-Payments are deposited in your bank account as soon as the next working day, but the general wait is 1-2 working days.
+Payments are deposited in your bank account as soon as the next day, weekends and Bank Holidays included.
 This is automatic by default, but you can also set it to manual deposits if that simplifies bookkeeping.

 We should warn, though, that merchants may not have access to this feature before they have a sufficient sales history in the Square account.

-A thing that’s still missing with Square UK is a complimentary business account and debit card, like SumUp has (and to an extent Zettle with its optional PayPal account).
-Square offers this in the US and Australia, so we wouldn’t be surprised if it eventually arrived in the UK.
+A thing that’s still missing with Square UK is a complimentary business account, like SumUp has.
+Square offers this in the US, so we wouldn’t be surprised if it eventually arrived in the UK.

 Square card reader: small but powerful